 The fireworks included in any display must be tailored to the available space.
 There are safety distances that need to be adhered to when conducting a fireworks display.

 Shopgoods fireworks - Retail sale

 This information is for those people considering selling shopgoods fireworks for the Territory Day celebrations in the Northern Territory.

-The usual approved period for the use of shopgoods fireworks (throw, ignite or explode) is between 6pm and 11pm on 1 July each year, however, the approved possession period is generally extended to 12pm on 2 July.
+The usual approved period for the sale of shopgoods fireworks is between 9am - 9pm on 1 July each year.
+The approved possession is generally extended to 12pm on 2 July.
 This extended possession time allows retail outlets to return unsold stock to wholesalers and allows the general public to hand in unused shopgoods fireworks to NT WorkSafe.

-Retailers are to ensure their storage premises comply with the legislation; a check list will be available with the application form to assist with compliance.
+Retailers are to ensure their storage premises comply with legislation; a checklist will be available with the application form to assist with compliance.

-A risk assessment will need to be completed if storing over 200kg of shopgoods fireworks; Code of Practice on 'How to managing work health and safety risks' is available to assist retailers.
-The code provides practical guidance to conducting a risk assessment.
+A risk assessment will need to be completed if storing over 200kg of shopgoods fireworks.
+The Code of Practice on 'How to manage work health and safety risks' provides practical guidance on conducting risk assessments.

-NT WorkSafe inspectors conduct retail site inspections in the lead up to Territory Day (if storing greater than 200kg) as well as inspecting retail premises on Territory Day.
+NT WorkSafe inspectors conduct retail inspections in the lead up to Territory Day as well as inspecting retail premises on Territory Day.